Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 Hilmar Veigar Pétursson has worked at Eve Online maker CCP Games, Iceland’s biggest game studio, for 18 years, and he has been CEO since 2004.
 Today, he announced he agreed to sell CCP to Black Desert Online creator Pearl Abyss of South Korea for $425 million.

-That’s a very nice pay day for CCP, but in an interview with GamesBeat, Veigar Pétursson said CCP and the staff of its successful Eve Online massively multiplayer online role-playing game will see no major changes.
+That’s a very nice pay day for CCP, but in an interview with GamesBeat, Pétursson said CCP and the staff of its successful Eve Online massively multiplayer online role-playing game will see no major changes.
 The company wants to reassure the hundreds of thousands of fans of Eve Online that they will not face any major overhauls or changes to the sci-fi game they love.

-Veigar Pétursson acknowledged that the company didn’t succeed with VR games, and last year it began working on a new strategy.
+Pétursson acknowledged that the company didn’t succeed with VR games, and last year it began working on a new strategy.
 As it did so, it sought new sources of investment, and that opened the door for the acquisition.

 “We saw a lot of synergy between our plans and their plans and between our cultures and backgrounds and DNA.
-It might not be obvious of the synergy between an Iceland private company and a Korean public company, but through our games we found we had a lot in common,” said Veigar Pétursson.
+It might not be obvious of the synergy between an Iceland private company and a Korean public company, but through our games we found we had a lot in common,” said Pétursson.

 Pearl Abyss is in a good position with 9.5 million registered players for Black Desert Online, and it hopes to expand that with new titles in the coming years.
 CCP is also working on an unannounced game, and it employs more than 250 people in Reykjavik, London, and Shanghai.